seiyria/soa-extract/README.md

 * `--trim` - use GraphicsMagick to trim the output images to their borders, usually to resize them to a uniform size
 * `--resize WxH!` - use GraphicsMagick to resize the output images to the specified size, in the WidthxHeight format (for example, 256x256).
 To force resize in all circumstances, append a ! (for example, 256x256!).
 You probably will want to use `--filter` if you're using this.
 * `--compress` - compress the output images using pngquant.
 It will run default compression.
 To pass args to pngquant, do `--compress="--quality 50-60"`.
 A full listing of pngquant args can be found [on their website](https://pngquant.org/).
+* `--diff-only` - do _only_ a diff and no processing.
+For this, you still need to specify `--output-folder`.
+* `--diff` - the path of the folder to compare against to see new / old files
+* `--diff-log` - the path to the diff log file (defaults to `./diff.log`)

+#### CLI Examples

+* Normal extraction: `node index.js --input-folder=etc2 --output-folder=extract --trim --compress`
+* Normal extraction w/ diff: `node index.js --input-folder=etc2 --output-folder=extract2 --trim --compress --diff=extract`
+* Extract weapon sprites, resize, and compress highly: `node index.js --input-folder=etc2 --output-folder=extract --trim --resize 128x128! --compress="--quality=50-60"`
+* Diff two folders: `node index.js --diff-only --output-folder=extract2 --diff=extract`

 ## Manually Ripping Images